 Parenthood is not one-sided; although, I feel that we rarely hear from the dad’s point of view.
 Dan will be sharing his experience becoming a father.
-This post is a dad’s perspective bringing home baby.
+This post is a dad’s perspective on bringing baby home.

 So just when you think you might sort of be ready to do this parenting thing, the hospital sends you home.
 Being at home is a whole new ball game, which starts with the drive home; driving the speed limit was too fast, and I am pretty sure the combination of exhaustion and stress causes a new superpower where you can hear the tiniest noise your baby makes no matter where you are.

 Affiliate links are included, which means if you make a purchase I may receive a small commission at no additional cost to you.
 I only write about products I love.

 The first night home was easy.
 We put Aiden in the pack and play cradle in our room when we thought it was a good bedtime, and he slept for eight hours.
 We didn’t set an alarm assuming he would wake us up at some point.
 We woke up in the morning in a panic.
 I don’t think I have ever moved so quickly to check to see that he was still alive.
 Once I confirmed that he was, in fact, still alive, I picked him up and he slowly opened his eyes… crisis averted, but that was the last time he slept in that pack and play or in our room!

 Day two, Melissa and I refer to as doom day.
 This is when we learned that parenting a newborn was all about survival and there are skills you can master to make survival a little easier.